 To identify supplier sites in water-stressed areas, we use water risk assessment tools such as World Business Council for Sustainable Development’s Global Water Tool and the World Resources Institute’s Aqueduct Water Risk Atlas tool.
 We also identify sites that manufacture water-intense product types and use this information to assess o6verall water stress risks and opportunities.
 We ask our suppliers to report water risk, use, and management information through our CDP Supply Chain membership.
 This drives suppliers’ awareness of water security issues and allows us to assess suppliers’ current water management strategies in the context of local environments and communities.

-In 2018, the most recent year data is available, production suppliers withdrew 30 million cubic meters of water associated with HP, 7% more than in 2017, primarily due to business growth.
-However, the intensity of water withdrawals normalized to HP annual revenue in 2018 decreased 8% compared to the prior year.
-Stronger supplier water accounting practices also contributed to year-over-year variations in data.
-By the end of 2018, 93% of our suppliers, by spend, had set water management goals.
+In 2019, the most recent year data is available, production suppliers withdrew 37 million cubic meters of water associated with HP, 6% more than in 2018.
+We believe that stronger supplier water accounting practices contributed to year-over-year variations in data.
+By the end of 2019, 92% of our suppliers, by spend, had set water management goals.